rondlite/reaction-docs/website/versioned_docs/version-v1.2.0/layout.md

 ## Default layout placement

 Layouts work in conjunction with two helpers.
-The `reactionTemplate` and `reactionApps` helpers loop through matching workflow and layout elements to render in specific locations.
+The `demandTemplate` and `demandApps` helpers loop through matching workflow and layout elements to render in specific locations.

 Here's a diagram of the default layout.